yokawasa/kubectl-tips/README.md

 kubectl get events -n kube-system

 # Get recent events for all resources in the system
+# Get events from all namespaces with either --all-namespaces or -A
-kubectl get event --all-namespaces kubectl get event --all-namespaces -o wide
+kubectl get event --all-namespaces kubectl get event -A kubectl get event -A -o wide

 # No Pod events
 kubectl get events --field-selector involvedObject.kind!=Pod